Tri-City Chili Peppers

 The Tri-City Chili Peppers are a collegiate summer baseball team playing in the Coastal Plain League.
 The team plays its home games at Shepherd Stadium in Colonial Heights, Virginia.
 The team joined the league in 2020 but didn't play due to the COVID-19 pandemic.
-Their first ever game was played Friday, May 28, 2021 on the road against the Holly Springs Salamanders in North Carolina.
-Their first ever home game was played on Monday, May 31, 2021 against the Wilson Tobs.
+Their first ever game was an 11-8 loss to the Holly Springs Salamanders on the road in North Carolina on Friday, May 28, 2021.
+Their first ever home game was a 10-8 win over the Wilson Tobs on Monday, May 31, 2021.
+On June 1, 2024, the Chili Peppers played under conditions they described as "Cosmic Baseball."
+The game was played under black lights, with glow-in-the-dark balls, bats, bases and uniforms.